Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: Introduction

-{\bf Remark 2.} For the strong chromatic index of a graph $G$, the upper bound in Conjecture \ref{Conj-EN} is $1.25\Delta^{2}$, and the current best result for large $\Delta$ is $1.772\Delta^{2}$ provided by Hurley, de Joannis de Verclos and Kang \cite{HdK2021}.
-While our bounds of both the semistrong chromatic index and the $(0,1)$-relaxed strong chromatic index are $\Delta^{2}-1$.
-This implies that, a little relaxation can save a large proportion of colors.
+{\bf Remark 2.} For the strong chromatic index of a graph, the upper bound in \Cref{Conj-EN} is $1.25\Delta^{2}$, while the best known result for large $\Delta$ is $1.772\Delta^{2}$ provided by Hurley, de Joannis de Verclos and Kang \cite{HdK2021}.
+In contrast, our bounds for both semistrong chromatic index and $(0,1)$-relaxed strong chromatic index are $\Delta^{2}-1$.
+This implies that, even a slight relaxation can lead to a substantial reduction in the number of colors required.

-The remainder of this paper is dedicated to the proof of Theorems \ref{main-degree2}, \ref{main-degree3+} and \ref{main-relaxed}.
+The remainder of this paper is dedicated to the proofs of \Cref{main-degree2,main-degree3+,main-relaxed}.
 It is organized as follows.
-In Section \ref{sec:2}, we deal with the case that the maximum degree of $G$ is $2$ and the case that $G$ is isomorphic to $K_{\Delta,\Delta}$, respectively.
-In the next two sections, we assume that $G$ is a graph with maximum degree $\Delta\ge3$ and no component of $G$ is isomorphic to $K_{\Delta,\Delta}$.
-In Section \ref{sec:3}, after stating some definitions and notation, we introduce some auxiliary results that will play a crucial role in the proof that follows.
-Section \ref{sec:4} is the main body of the proof.
-Finally, we summarize our results and suggest some future research directions in Section \ref{sec:5}.
+In \Cref{sec:2}, we deal with the case that the maximum degree of $G$ is $2$ and the case that $G$ is isomorphic to $K_{\Delta,\Delta}$.
+In the next two sections, we assume that $G$ is a connected graph with maximum degree $\Delta \ge 3$ and not isomorphic to $K_{\Delta,\Delta}$.
+In \Cref{sec:3}, after stating necessary definitions and notation, we introduce some auxiliary results that will play a crucial role in the subsequent proofs. \Cref{sec:4} is the main body of the proofs, where we construct an edge coloring of $G$ using at most $\Delta^2-1$ colors that is both semistrong and $(0,1)$-relaxed strong.
+Finally, we summarize our results and suggest some future research directions in \Cref{sec:5}.